jlevy/og-equity-compensation/README.md

   these companies are usually formed in Delaware, so legalities of all this are defined in Delaware law.

+### What is compensation?

+    🄳 **Compensation** is everything you get when working for a company.
+    Some compensation is cash—your salary and bonus, if you get one.
+    Other parts are benefits, like health insurance, family-related protections, perks, and retirement plans.
+    But for many jobs, compensation includes a kind of ownership in a company, called equity.
+    It’s this last part we focus on.

+    To understand exactly how compensation works, it helps to start at the beginning:
+    What is a company, exactly?
+    What is ownership, exactly?
+    And what is this ownership worth?

 ### What is stock and what is equity?

 - 🄳 [**Stock**](https://en.wikipedia.org/wiki/Stock) is a legal invention that helps track